SAP-archive/teched2021-DAT262/exercises/ex5/README.md

 ;
 ```

-With this view, we can generate the edges connecting two adjacent hexagons and store them in the table "ROUTE_NETWORK_EDGES".
-The edges have attributes which we will use for path finding later, e.g. the "AVG_CARGO_FACTOR", which is the average of the cargo factors assigned to the source and target vertex.
+With this view, we can generate the edges connecting two adjacent hexagons and store them in the table `ROUTE_NETWORK_EDGES`.
+The edges have attributes which we will use for path finding later, e.g. the `AVG_CARGO_FACTOR`, which is the average of the cargo factors assigned to the source and target vertex.

 ````SQL
 -- Create the edges table